 Now, isn't that an outcome we could all benefit from?

-Peter Barker runs Orinoco Communications, a digital communications company specialising in the communication of research in science, the social sciences and the humanities.
+He specialises in the digital communication of research in science, the social sciences, humanities and arts.